Art-n-MathS/PlotToSat/README.md

 file to be exported.
 This exported file contains the plot information but it also attaches identifiers to them.
-This file with the identifiers is used for merging the time-series files into one CSV file, along with the plot information.
-[At each run, please provide a different file name for key \"outPlotFileWithIDs\"; otherwise, PlotToSat will overwrite an existing file with the same name, and merging time-series with plot information will not be possible.]{.underline} All the keys of the dictionary are mandatory.
+This file with the identifiers is used for merging the time-series files into one CSV file, along with the plot information. **At each run, please provide a different file name for key \"outPlotFileWithIDs\"; otherwise, PlotToSat will overwrite an existing file with the same name, and merging time-series with plot information will not be possible.** All the keys of the dictionary are mandatory.
 Here is an example of defining them:

 ``` {#lst:inputs style="mystyle" label="lst:inputs"}